ranbureand/medlay/_chapters/research.markdown

-[^thanks]: A huge thanks to Massimo Magrì and Nicolò Scibilia for having given me such opportunity as well as a lot of help.
+[^thanks]: A huge thanks to Massimo Magrì and Nicolò Scibilia for having given me such opportunity and helped me out during the process.

 [^remediation]: Jay David Bolter + Richard Grusin, ***Remediation***.